Contramodules for algebraic groups: induction and projective covers: Affine quotients and contra-exactness.

 \section{Affine quotients and contra-exactness.}

 Let $G$ be an algebraic group over an algebraically closed field $k$.
 Let $H$ be a closed subgroup of $G$.
-We say that $H$ is \textit{contra-exact} in $G$ if the induction functor from $k[H]-$contramodules to $k[G]-$contramodules is exact.
-That is, the functor takes short exact sequences of $k[H]-$contramodules to short exact sequences of $k[G]-$contramodules.
+The subgroup $H$ is exact in $G$ if the induction functor of modules is exact.
+We may also define the notion of contra-exactness, namely, we say that $H$ is \textit{contra-exact} in $G$ if the induction functor from $k[H]$-Contra to $k[G]$-Contra (defined using the map $\iota^*: k[G] \rightarrow k[H]$ induced from the embedding $\iota: H \rightarrow G)$ is exact.
+That is, if the functor takes short exact sequences of $k[H]$-contramodules to short exact sequences of $k[G]$-contramodules.

-In this section, we collect results from other authors and show an analogous result to that of Cline, Parshall and Scott in their 1977 paper $\lq\lq$Induced modules and affine quotients" \cite{cline1977induced}.
-Namely we show that $H$ is contra-exact in $G$ if and only if $G/H$ is an affine variety.
-The following result, found in Cline, Parshall and Scott's paper relates the affineness of the quotient to the injectivity of $k[G]$, as follows:
+In this section, we collect results from other sources and show an analogous result for contramodules to that of Cline, Parshall and Scott \cite{cline1977induced}.
+To begin, the following result relates the affineness of the quotient $G/H$ to the injectivity of $k[G]$ as a $k[H]$-comodule.